neuronsimulator/nrn/README.md

 ## Installing from source

-If you want to build latest version from source, you can find instructions hereafter.
+If you want to build the latest version from source, you can find instructions in the following.
 Currently we are supporting two build systems:

 - [CMake](#build-cmake) (__recommended__)
 - [Autotools](#build-autotools) (legacy, minimum support)

-Note that starting from 8.0 release, we recommend users to use CMake as primary build system for NEURON installation.
-We would be grateful for any feedback or issues you encounter using CMake based build system.
-Please [report an issue here](https://github.com/neuronsimulator/nrn/issues) and we will be happy to help.
+Note that starting with the 8.0 release, we recommend users to use CMake as the primary build system for NEURON.
+We would be grateful for any feedback or issues you encounter using the CMake-based build system.
+Please [report any issue here](https://github.com/neuronsimulator/nrn/issues) and we will be happy to help.

 If you are using autotools, we highly recommend switching to CMake.